James T. Plousis, Chairman

 Chairman Plousis is a veteran public service and law enforcement professional well known for his leadership skills.
 He was sworn in as the eighth chairman of the Commission on December 26, 2017.
 He has reinvigorated the Commission’s vision as a “key partner and catalyst in promoting the general welfare, health and prosperity of New Jersey”, and has continued his strong track record of identifying and implementing efficiencies.

 His vast experience includes serving as the chairman for the State Parole Board, as United States Marshal for New Jersey, and as sheriff of Cape May County for six terms.
-He coordinated two of the largest Fugitive Safe Surrender Programs in the nation and managed security for the Fort Dix Five Terrorist Trial in Camden.
-The suspects were all convicted of plotting an armed attack at the military base.
-He was the U.S. Marshals’ Service Liaison for New Orleans during Hurricane Katrina.
-As liaison, he assisted with jail evacuations and provided key law enforcement support.
+He coordinated two of the largest Fugitive Safe Surrender Programs in the nation and was the U.S. Marshals’ Service Liaison for New Orleans during Hurricane Katrina.

 As chairman of the State Parole Board, Plousis partnered with government, non-profit and private agencies to connect ex-prisoners with vocational, mental health and other key services.
 He also spearheaded efforts to address the needs of veterans in the criminal justice system.